The top 5 tips for conquering compliance training

 Evidence-based Activities are great for demonstrating the significance of the training to the individual’s position.
 For instance, by delivering health and safety training via a mobile device, you could incorporate a task where learners are required to explore their working environment, by taking and uploading photos of potential safety risks.
 This clearly highlights the benefits of their learning.

 Identify what you want users to gain from their compliance training and form your strategy based on this answer.
 Knowing your desired outcome means you can take the best approach and create the most effective training.

-If you’re aiming to teach staff new information, you can focus your attention on creating dynamic and relevant content to spark their interest.
 But, if you’re wishing to demonstrate competency, you may want to create a pre-assessment quiz displaying topics that need developing and then inform users on areas of improvement if they fail.

 Forcing people to do the same test repeatedly only causes frustration, rather than helping individuals improve!

 How do you make compliance training interesting, when most people do it because they have to, not want to?
 Typically, compliance training is a requirement, which is why it tends to be met with a lack of interest.
 Leaving companies stuck for ways to engage their employees.

 Who really wants to sit through pages and pages of static text, when you could produce a gamified, interactive learning experience?

 Learners are increasingly likely to engage with the subject if they’re actively involved.

 Workplace Scenarios are an excellent way to motivate users, as they can acknowledge what their learning, alongside being shown the value of the training by applying it to their day-to-day life.
 Not only that, but it gives learners the freedom to practice their newly acquired skills in a safe environment where they can make mistakes, before putting them into action at work.